The need for balancing power increases

 It is estimated that the need for balancing power will double by 2030.
 To ensure a balanced electricity system, we need to pull out all the stops: adjustable production, flexible consumption and in the future, extensive energy storage as well.

 Since February 2024, we have investigated the possibility of building a pumped-storage power station to Northern Finland, in the area of Lake Kemijärvi.
-The purpose of the planned pumped-storage power station is to regulate and secure the supply and production of electricity.
+The purpose of the planned pumped-storage power station is to balance and secure the supply and production of electricity.
 The pumped-storage power station would help secure the availability of electricity in Finland.

 It is not yet possible to store large amounts of electricity.
 Every single moment, enough electricity must be produced to meet its consumption.